Kempton Christmas Festival / King George VI Chase Betting Offers & Tips – 26th & 27th December 2023

 The King George VI Chase and the Christmas Festival are held at Kempton Park Racecourse in Spelthorne, Surrey.
 The site first opened in 1878 and boasts both a turf jumps and all-weather flat course within the 210 acre plot.
 Kempton has been home to many a successful jump jockey and is renowned for being flat and quick whilst also having some of the toughest national hunt races of any course.
 The most interesting feature of the meeting is the fact that it starts every year on Boxing Day and last for just two days, a relatively short amount for most major horse racing meetings.

 Whilst the Festival lasts just two days, in that time are some of the most prestigious National Hunt races, with three Grade 1 races being held on Boxing Day alone.
-In fact, these three races make the Boxing Day meeting one of the highest classes of jumping race days anywhere on the planet.
+In fact, these three races make the Boxing Day meeting one of the highest classes of jumping race days in the calendar.

 Whilst there is little information on when the Kempton Christmas Festival as we know it officially started, the meeting has been held since 1937.
 This was the same year its iconic feature race the King George VI Chase, named in honour of the then new British Monarch, was run for the first time.

-The King George VI race takes place on Boxing day each year.
+The King George VI Chase takes place on Boxing day each year.
 It is run over three brutal miles, with eighteen fences that all need to be successfully navigated.

 The Chase is widely regarded as the second-most important chase in the UK, only to be outdone by the Cheltenham Gold Cup.
-Some of the world-class names that have won the event include Wayward Lad, Desert Orchid, Best Mate, Kauto Star, Long Run, Silvianco Conti and Cue Card.
+Some of the greats that have won the event include Wayward Lad, Desert Orchid, Best Mate, Kauto Star, Long Run, Silvianco Conti and Cue Card.

 British 3 Mile+ Grade 1 Chases (Excluding Novice Races)